Strawberries during pregnancy: are there benefits?

 How to include strawberries in your diet

-Strawberries, of course, taste quite delicious on their own, but there are so many ways you can enjoy them.
+Strawberries, of course, taste quite delicious on their own, but there are so many ways you can enjoy eating the fruit.

 - With whipped cream for a dessert